 I would like to thank Dan Cristofaro-Gardiner, Dmitry Fuchs, Steve Miller, and Sergei Tabachnikov for helpful discussions about this problem.
 I would especially like to thank Sergei for telling me about the problem and pointing me to his book with Dmitry.
-I would also like to acknowledge the support of the Simons Foundation, in the form of a 2020-21 Simons Sabbatical Fellowship, and also the support of the Institute for Advanced Study, in the form of a 2020-21 membership.
+I would also like to acknowledge the support of the Simons Foundation, in the form of a 2020-21 Simons Sabbatical Fellowship, and also the support of the Institute for Advanced Study, in the form of a 2020-21 membership funded by a grant from the Ambrose Monell Foundation.